Brand Breakout Summit/2021: Why Android Authority Is Betting On Headless To Captivate Global Audiences

 TAYO ONABULE: So, it’s been– It’s an interesting one with Android Authority, because they’re such a diverse business in terms of what they do and the range of topics that they cover.
 So, as it may be obvious to say, is a lot of different parts of the business depend on the website in different ways for a number of functions.

-So, that means that, yes, we’ve got the founders of Android Authority to look at in terms of key stakeholders, but we’ve also got to look at the sales team, and the deals team, and the writing team, and news, and everything else that ties in, as well as newsletters, push notifications, and so on.
+So, that means that, yes, we’ve got the founders of Android Authority to look at in terms of key stakeholders, but we’ve also got to look at the sales team, and the deals team, and the writing team, and the latest news, and everything else that ties in, as well as newsletters, push notifications, and so on.

 So, getting approval and– Not just getting approval, but making sure that whatever we propose as an agency was enough to satisfy their needs, really took pleasing a number of stakeholders and making sure that we could cover all of those requirements, basically.